PoojaVM/master-ontology-app/README.md

 ### Assumptions:
 1. Concepts
     - Concepts can have multiple parents and children.
-    - User can add any concept without any parent or child.
+    - Users can add any concept without any parent or child.
-    - User can add multiple parents and children to a concept.
+    - Users can add multiple parents and children to a concept.
     - Parent-child relationship is strictly enforced.
-Parent cannot be added as both parent and child for same concept and vice-versa.
+A parent cannot be added as both parent and child for the same concept and vice-versa.
 2. Users
     - By default, users are added as Viewers on Signup.
     - Super Admin can change roles (Except Super Admin) of any user.